igorkasyanchuk/rails_performance/README.md

 - integration with logger, to see the details of request?
 - no results if empty table (on crash page)
 - capture referal for 404 page?
-- SQL
-- Rendering
-- scroll to the top details
-- in details show URL from params, number of sql queries
-- extract duration of rendering
 - fix misspellings
-- improve documentation
-- benchmark writes in development?
-- highlight slow SQL or rendering based on some rules?

 ## Contributing